AntonioMrtz/angular-zero-to-expert-legacy-fernando-herrera/S2-TypeScript-ES6/class-decorators.md

 # Class Decorators

 Executes code on class declaration.
 Needs `experimentalDecorators` in `tsconfig.ts`.
-Can be util at infrastructure level.
+Can be useful at infrastructure level.
 It's used in Angular `Injectable`.

 ```ts